awsdocs/aws-lambda-developer-guide/doc_source/configuration-layers.md

 You can move runtime dependencies out of your function code by placing them in a layer\.
 Lambda runtimes include paths in the `/opt` directory to ensure that your function code has access to libraries that are included in layers\.

-To include libraries in a layer, place them in one of the folders supported by your runtime\.
+To include libraries in a layer, place them in one of the folders supported by your runtime, or modify that path variable for your language\.
 + **Node\.js** – `nodejs/node_modules`, `nodejs/node8/node_modules` \(`NODE_PATH`\)
 **Example AWS X\-Ray SDK for Node\.js**